w7eryron/TpepTwoForTeachers3/README.md

 mDocLink - link for supporting document - TBD ... ditto

-mPhoto - FUTURE TBD - no clue how to do this yet, may be able to follow BigNerd example
+mPhoto - - no clue how to do this yet, may be able to follow BigNerd example

+mTask -  a variaable to use to sort the various tasks that I will record - TBD

 ++++++++++++++++++++++++++++++++++++++++++++